christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 sudo systemctl status wazuh-dashboard
 ```

-Expected result:
+Expected:

 ```text
 active (running)
 ```

-This verifies the status of the web interface used by the SOC analyst.
+This verifies the web interface used by the SOC analyst.

 ---